Amazon Kindle/eBook etc. |

 In hindsight, what the conquistadores failed to appreciate could hinder anyone today in getting ahead, being appreciated and loved just the same.
 Bias appears to have hindered them in considering that, to the Muiscas, salt was “gold” as it generated them abundant profit.
 The invaders, similarly, failed to appreciate that the presence of jewelry did not logically imply that a source of the precious metal was nearby or readily accessible.
 Perhaps the long, stressful journey, or the pressure from back home to return with abundant riches, prevented them from having an open mind.
 In addition, the impulse to retribute the Muisca’s perceived unwillingness to cooperate with capital punishment may be indicative of a utilitarian perspective held by the invader: “When no longer useful, discard.”

-Manipulation to make a target do something they don’t want to do can be considered toxic behavior.
+Manipulation in order to make a target do something they don’t want to do can be considered toxic behavior.
 If the end result mutually benefits each party, one could argue the target should have been more open minded.
 The question that inevitably arises is, “When does the benefit materialize?” while a follow up question may be, “Are there any stakeholders who stand to lose, regardless, but whose voice may never be sufficiently heard?”
 When passion dictates decision making, regret may come too late.
 It is said that to this day, the source of gold in the time of the Muisca’s run-in with the Spanish is yet to be found.
 Failure to obtain meaningful results from manipulative and coercive tactics appears not to have stopped anyone so inclined before or after the time of the conquistadores.

-We could argue that the perpetrator of such tactics simply lacks intelligence to judge the potential impact of their actions.
-Research appears to show that this argument lacks standing.
-In modern times, often significant effort goes into perpetuating the use of manipulation and torture to make the target comply and yield, under the direction of sometimes highly educated and celebrated leadership.
-Such effort appears consistently contradicted in its efficacy by a body of research whose findings imply that manipulative and coercive behavior, in the long run at least, can have an effect opposite of that which was intended.
 What mechanism(s) may be in play that would perpetuate the often indiscriminate use of coercion and manipulation?
 It seems that it would be the concept of “learning by example,” perhaps in conjunction with the principle of self-justification.
 If one party initiates something, a second party may try it as well—while fixing any shortcomings in the process.
 If the result is not meaningfully challenged, self-justification may give a sense of permission to continue the now newly established practice as Carol Travis et al. argue convincingly in Mistakes Were Made (but not by me).

 |